BLhodgson05/bee-pollination-analysis/README.md

 ## Data Availability & Useage Notice
 All data and code used in this study are available in this repository.
+Note that all records sourced from iNaturalist are subject to their respective copyright and usage terms.
+Any use of these records must comply with iNaturalist’s licensing and attribution requirements.

 ## Contact
 For any queries, please contact: b.hodgson-2022@hull.ac.uk